Infractions

 Panel Discussion: Art in an Age of Gas Destruction

-Thursday 15 October, 6.30–8pm
+Thursday 15 October, 6.3opm

 Institute of Modern Art

-This panel discussion takes off from the work of INFRACTIONS, specifically its use of the moving image to address the colonial infrastructure and cultural dimension of fossil gas expansions.
-The conversation looks to discuss the relationship between ‘the situation’ of gas-fired futures, matters of cultural responsibility, survival, and refusal.
-Join Vernon Ah Kee, Phillip Marrii Winzer, and Que Kenny with INFRACTIONS director Rachel O’Reilly to discuss the work of doing things otherwise.
-Hosted by Warraba Weatherall.
+This conversation addresses the relationship between gas-fired futures and matters of cultural responsibility, survival, and refusal.
+Join Vernon Ah Kee, Phillip Marrii WinzerQue Kenny, and Infractions director Rachel O’Reilly to discuss the work of doing things otherwise, hosted by Warraba Weatherall.

-Panel Discussion: Arts of the Frontline [ONLINE]
+Panel Discussion: Arts of the Frontline [online]

-Dan Robins has been an organizer against unconventional gas across Australia for more than a decade, currently working with the NT Protect Country Alliance.
-Before that Robins was the Sydney Coordinator with Lock The Gate Alliance working on the Our Land Our Water Our Future Campaign to stop invasive coal and gas projects across NSW.
-Robins has also assisted with anti fracking campaigns in QLD’s Scenic Rim area and in WA.
-In 2015 Robins presented at the International Anti Fracking Conference in Paris during the COP21 UN Climate Change Conference.
+Since filming Infractions, the Federal Government has doubled down on planet-warming gas projects as the solution to pandemic ‘recovery’.
+This panel updates on the current state of play for gas frontiers.
+Dan Robins, an organiser against unconventional gas across Australia for more than a decade, is currently working with the NT Protect Country Alliance.
+Before that, he was Sydney Coordinator for Lock the Gate Alliance, working on the Our Land Our Water Our Future campaign to stop invasive coal and gas projects across New South Wales.
+Robins has also assisted with anti-fracking campaigns in Queensland’s Scenic Rim area and in Western Australia.
+In 2015, he presented at the International Anti Fracking Conference in Paris during the COP21 UN Climate Change Conference.
+Neola Savage and Juliri Ingra are descendants of Dot and Hector Johnson, who were active in the struggle for rights for Aboriginal and South Sea Islander peoples rights in Gladstone.
+The Johnsons were part of the first generation of Aboriginal teachers’ aids in Central Queensland, training in Melbourne at Deakin and in Brisbane in mid-life.
+Juliri Ingra is an artist, while Neola Savage continues Indigenous education and liaison work in Woorabinda.

 Off-Site Venues